 The circus is a place where being different is encouraged, and where uniqueness is not only accepted, but celebrated.

-[Circus training exercises] allow children with autism to utilize their techniques of control in ways that also help them to focus their bodies on balancing, on connecting left and right brain, and concentrating on a task devised by someone else.
+[Circus training exercises] allow [neurodivergent children] to utilize their techniques of control in ways that also help them to focus their bodies on balancing, on connecting left and right brain, and concentrating on a task devised by someone else.
 Training for a circus trick in such a way invites them to make positive uses of embodied needs, actions, habits and expressions that in other situations appear odd or compulsive.
 Thus, in a circus class they are encouraged to spend extensive periods embracing their desire for repetitive actions and movements, which in turn enhances a comfortable sense of embodiment.
 To a considerable extent they are able to experience how it feels to “be themselves” in a productive context, learning how to undertake a creative practice in which they are not constrained by their awareness – and/or their family’s awareness – of what is socially “outside” of normal behaviours.
 The creative energy that circus culture produces, along with the physical risk it promises, provide a unique environment for special needs children to grow and embrace their particular ways of being in the world: their singularity; their difference.
 (Seymour, 2014)

 A sense of belonging is a critical need for humans to survive, let alone to thrive and to flourish into self-actualized individuals capable of impacting the world around them.
 Oftentimes our most vulnerable populations are left on the margins of the community.
 The creation of an inclusionary space where all community members are celebrated for what makes them unique is what we can help to provide through our social circus programming at Ignite Circus.